Abdirahman101/DevOps-Learning---Terraform/README.md

 - `terraform plan`
   Shows what actions Terraform will take to achieve the desired state.
+  __'+' create: resources that will be created
+  '~' update in-place: resources that will be modified '-' destroy: resources that will be destroyed__

 - `terraform apply`
   Applies the changes required to reach the desired state.